Introduction

 Below we will describe how an example configuration could be set up in vSEC:CMS.
 A simple example will be used to better describe how this can be configured and used.

-Here we will describe how the Windows Group permissions could be configured.
+Below we will describe how the Windows Group permissions could be configured to use this mechanism.
 It is expected that the reader has experience in using Windows AD and Windows Groups.

 Nested groups are supported.
 The below query is run against AD: szQueryStr.Format(_TC("(&(member:1.2.840.113556.1.4.1941:=%s)(member:1.2.840.113556.1.4.1941:=%s))"), pszUserDN1, pszUserDN2);